Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Experiments

-\paragraph{Benchmarks and models.} We evaluate our findings using a variety of models, including LLaMA-3.2-3B, Qwen2.5-MATH-7B, and Qwen2.5-32B, and temperature settings from $0.4$ to $1.0$.
-We evaluate on both free response and multiple choice datasets, including GSM8K, MATH, MMLU, and GPQA-Diamond.
+\textbf{Benchmarks and models.} We evaluate our findings using a variety of models, including Llama-3.2- \citep{grattafiori2024llama}, Qwen2.5-MATH-7B \citep{yang2024qwen2}, and Qwen2.5-32B, and temperature settings from $0.4$ to $1.0$.
+We evaluate on both free response and multiple choice datasets, including GSM8K \cite{cobbe2021training}, MATH \citep{hendrycks2021measuring}, MMLU \citep{hendrycks2020measuring}, and GPQA-Diamond \citep{rein2023gpqa}.
 Due to the high computational cost of scaling test-time inference, directly running inference can be prohibitively expensive in time and compute.
 So, we sample $100$ generations per question from an LLM to form the ``true'' LLM distribution.
 SC is performed by sampling from the corresponding multinomial distribution.
-We focus on aligned questions as done in \citet{huang2025samplecomplexityrepresentationability}.
-This allows a fair baseline as fixed allocation SC is not appropriate for misaligned questions, as it would allocate a single sample to misaligned questions.
+Following \citet{huang2025samplecomplexityrepresentationability}, we focus on aligned questions where the LLM is capable of attributing a high probability to the right answer.
+Our goal then is to improve the sample complexity of SC over such questions to avoid unnecessary LLM calls.

-\paragraph{Baselines. } We use hyperparameter-free ASC and PPR-1v1 as dynamic allocation baselines, each run $100$ times per model and benchmark pair.
+\textbf{Baselines. } We use hyperparameter-free ASC and PPR-1v1 as dynamic allocation baselines, each run $100$ times per model and benchmark pair.
 Fixed allocation SC is intractable as our problem is a non-convex integer programming problem, so we use a modified method.
 We leave implementation details in \cref{app:implementation-details}.
 To assess the sample efficiency of SC variants, we calculate the error of SC at $64$ and $128$ samples, and then identify the least number of average samples required to match the error for each variant.
 If a method does not reach the desired error, we set the samples used to $64$ or $128$.

+\textbf{Results.} In \cref{tab:qnaresults}, we observe that \method{} consistently achieves optimal performance (see Appendix \ref{app:blend-asc} for more plots across models, benchmarks, and temperatures).
+SC has reliable performance improvements, but performs worse in the low-sample regime.
+Fixed-Allocation SC performs strongly, reducing samples by $3.75$ times compared to SC.
+But it is only competitive with the unreasonable assumption of complete oracle access to $\mu$, which is never available, and underperforms ASC and \method{}.
+This suggests that allocating samples before inference using prior information is never optimal.
+With our parameter-free and fixed budget modifications, dynamic allocation is also easier to use than allocating samples beforehand.